-The following oversubscription criteria applies to all year groups.
-Each year group will have a PAN of 150.
+The following oversubscription criteria applies to all year groups and is effective from September 2022.
+Each year group will have a PAN of 140 until 2023 where the PAN will increase 150 (with the exception of year 6 which will have a PAN of 60 in 2022 increasing to 150 in 2023).

 - 1. All 'looked after' children or children who were previously 'looked after' (see definitions)

 - 2. Pupils with siblings at the Academy

 - 3. Pupils living in the catchment area

 - 4. Children of permanent staff

 - 5. Attendance at our traditional feeder schools: All Saints Church of England Academy, Clifton; Derwent Primary, Henlow Camp; Langford Village Academy; Meppershall Church of England Academy; and Raynsford Church of England Academy, Henlow

-- 6. Children, one or more of whose parents / carers have, at the time of application, shown commitment to the Church of England or, in relation to those of other faiths, relevant place of worship by attending a service at least once a month for the year prior to an application being made \/\\
+- Children, one or more of whose parents / carers have, at the time of application, shown 6. commitment to the Church of England or, in relation to those of other faiths, relevant place of worship by attending a service at least once a month for the year prior to an application being made /

 - 7. Any other children

-\ In the event that during the period specified for attendance at worship the church or, in relation to those of other faiths, relevant place of worship has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church, relevant place of worship or alternative premises have been available for public worship.
+In the event that during the period specified for attendance at worship the church or, in relation to those of other faiths, relevant place of worship has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church, relevant place of worship or alternative premises have been available for public worship.

-\\Applicants in this category will need to ask their priest or minister to complete the
+Applicants in this category will need to ask their priest or minister to complete the relevant section of the Local Authority standard application form.